-- Explain the role of science in day to day life and its relevance to modern society. - Describe the aims and objectives of teaching science at school level. - Demonstrate and apply skills to selec? and use different methods of teaching the content of sciences. - Demonstrate competencies of planning for teaching sciences, organizing laboratory facilities and equipment designing pufil centered teaching learning experiences. - Demonstrate skills to design and use various evaluation tools to measure learner achievement in sciences.
+- Explain the role of science in day to day life and its relevance to modern society. - Describe the aims and objectives of teaching science at school level. - Demonstrate and apply skills to select and use different methods of teaching the content of sciences. - Demonstrate competencies of planning for teaching sciences, organizing laboratory facilities and equipment designing pupil centered teaching learning experiences. - Demonstrate skills to design and use various evaluation tools to measure learner achievement in sciences.

-Module 1: Nature and Significance of Science
+Module 1: Nature and Significance of Scien'ce

-y.
-Registrar (Acad.)
+Dy: Registraf (Acad.)

-University of Rajasthan
+University of Rajasthen

-JAIPUR town
+JAIPUR km

 1.1 Nature, Scope, Importance and Value of Science.
-1.2 Science As An Integrated Area of Study 1 1.3 Science and Modern Indian Society: Relationship of Science and Society.
-40. 1.4 Impact Of Science With Special Reference To Issues Related With Environment () Industrialization and Disarmament.
-1 1.5 Role Of Science For Sustainable Development \-\ Module 2.
-Planning for Instruction (7) module 2.
-1-mming for that detroil () 2.1 Aims and Objectives of Teaching Science in Elementary and Secondary School 2.2 Bloom's Taxonomy of Educational Objectives and Writing Objectives in Behavioural Terms () 2.3 Lesson Planning - Importance and Basic Steps.
-Planning Lesson for an Explanation, \bigcirc Demonstration, and Numerical Problem in Teaching of Sciences. () 2.4 Unit Planning - Format of A Unit Plan.
+1.2 Science As An Integrated Area of Study 1.3 Science and Modern Indian Society: Relationship of Science and Society.
+1.4 Imparet Of Science With Special Reference To Issues Related With Environment.
+Industrialization and Disarmament.
+1.5 Role Of Science For Sustainable Development Module 2: Planning for Instruction 2.1 Aims and Objectives of Teaching Science in Elementary and Secondary School 2.2 Bloom's Taxonomy of Educational Objectives and Writing Objectives in Behavioural Terms 2.3 Lesson Planning - Importance and Basic Steps.
+Planning Lesson for an Explanation.
+Demonstration, and Numerical Problem in Teaching of Sciences.
+2.4 Unit Planning - Format of A Unit Plan.
 2.5 Pedagogical Analysis: Meaning and Need.
-Guidelines for Conducting Pedagogical \bigcirc Analysis Ó O Module 3: Approaches and Methods of Teaching Sciences () 3.1 Process approach, Direct Experience Approach, Inductive-Deductive Approach, () 3.2 Lecture, Demonstration, Discussion, Problem-solving, Concept-mapping, Programmed 7.1 Instruction, Team Teaching, Seminar, Computer Assisted Learning (CAL) () 3.3 Project Method and Heuristic Method () 3.4 Creating Different Situations of Learning Engagement: Group Learning, Individual Learning, y × Small Group, Cooperative (Peer-Tutoring, Jigsaw Etc.), Situated/Contextual Learning with $f{i,j}$ reference to Children With Disabilities () 3.5 Constructivist Approach and its Use in Teaching Science Module 4: Learning Resources with reference to Children with Disabilities for Teaching Science () V., .2 4.1 Teaching Learning Aids - Need, Importance, Selection, Use and Classification of Aids () Based on Type of Experience, Audio Visual Aids, Multimedia, Charts, and Models (,) (Tactile and Visual) N 4.2 Importance of Co-Curricular Activities-Science Club, Science Exhibition, Science Text () Books-Characteristics and Significance With Reference To Children With Disabilities / '1 4.3 The Science Laboratory-Planning Organization of Lab, Storage, Record Keeping And Safety of Scientific Equipments With Reference To Children With Disabilities ; 4.4 Aquarium, Vivarium - Role in Teaching With Setting & Maintaining • 1 4.5 Museum, Botanical And Zoological Garden: Role in Teaching Module 5: Evaluation Registrat Acad.
-The Registration is a second and acad.
-The Registration is a second and acad.
-Module 5: Evaluation Del Academ The state of a state of the sta Rebly of UR Par Dynivers 1 Alt \mathcal{V}^{ν}
+Guidelines for Conducting Pedagogical Agalysis Module 3: Approaches and Methods of Teaching Sciences 3.1 Process approach, Direct Experience Approach, Inductive-Deductive Approach.
+3.2 Lecture, Demonstration, Discussion, Problem-solving, Concept-mapping, Programmed Instruction, Team Teaching, Seminar, Computer Assisted Learning (CAL) 3.3 Project Method and Heuristic Method 3.4 Creating Different Situations of Learning Engagement: Group Learning, Individual Learning.
+Small Group, Cooperative (Peer-Tutoring, Jigsaw Etc.), Situated/Contextual Learning with ()reference to Children With Disabilities () 3.5 Constructivist Approach and its Use in Teaching Science Module 4: Learning Resources with reference to Children with Disabilities for Teaching Science $(\)$ 4.1 Teaching Learning Aids - Need, Importance, Selection, Use and Classification of Aids Based on Type of Experience, Audio Visual Aids, Multimedia, Charts, and Models (Tactile and Visual) 4.2 Importance of Co-Curricular Activities-Science Club, Science Exhibition, Science Text Books-Characteristics and Significance With Reference To Children With Disabilities 4.3 The Science Laboratory-Planning Organization of Lab, Storage, Record Keeping And

+Module 5: Evaluation